ajsmith607/memills/content/family-of-edward-hallock-mills/mills-home/mill-race-bridge-barn.md

 {{% fig "adams-photos/mill-race/2023-06-29_08.58.53-mod" "800" /%}}
 {{% fig "adams-photos/mill-race/2023-07-01_09.23.29-mod" "800" /%}}

-And to get a better sense of how Emily would have experiences the Mill Race Bridge, I offer the following photographs viewing it from the windows of her home.
+And to get a better sense of how Emily would have experienced the Mill Race Bridge, I offer the following photographs viewing it from the windows of her home.
 (The photographs show reflections on the windows and the window screens are also apparent.)

 {{% fig "adams-photos/mill-race/2023-07-06_19.18.49" "800" /%}}
 {{% fig "adams-photos/mill-race/2023-07-06_19.18.49-lines" "800" /%}}